soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul3/M3E0_Ablauf-Zielsetzung_en.md

 The aim is not the complete technical configuration of a WissKI instance.
 What matters is a **traceable and repeatable processing chain** that transforms the semantic model into a usable WissKI path structure.

+> **How we will work**
+>
+> The module combines activation, guided modeling, technical transformation, and verification.
+>
+> We continue working with The Legend of Zelda: A Link to the Past and the domain ontology developed in the previous modules.
+Starting from selected research and query questions, we complete and check a semantic diagram in Draw.io, convert it into a Pathbuilder XML file, and import the resulting structure into WissKI.
+>
+> Finally, we compare the imported paths and path groups with the original model and our initial information requirements.
+>
+> The goal is not a complete WissKI configuration, but a traceable and repeatable workflow from semantic model to usable WissKI path structure.

 ---

 ## Prerequisites